truenas/documentation/content/SCALE/Network/_index.md

   We only recommend P2P when none of the clients are Windows systems.
 * **SUBNET**: the interface uses an IP address and subnet.
   SUBNET gives each client one IP address.
-  Windows clients require the **TAP-Win32 drive*r* version 8.2 or newer.
+  Windows clients require the **TAP-Win32 driver** version 8.2 or newer.
   **TAP** devices always use the **SUBNET** for **Topology**.

 TrueNAS automatically applies the **Topology** selection to any connected clients.